U.S. state: Interstate

 Each state admitted to the Union by Congress since 1789 has entered it on an equal footing with the original states in all respects.
 With the growth of states' rights advocacy during the antebellum period, the Supreme Court asserted, in Lessee of Pollard v.
 Hagan (1845), that the Constitution mandated admission of new states on the basis of equality.
 With the consent of Congress, states may enter into interstate compacts, agreements between two or more states.
 Compacts are frequently used to manage a shared resource, such as transportation infrastructure or water rights.

 Under Article IV of the Constitution, which outlines the relationship between the states, each state is required to give full faith and credit to the acts of each other's legislatures and courts, which is generally held to include the recognition of most contracts and criminal judgments, and before 1865, slavery status.
-Under the Extradition Clause, a state must extradite people located there who have fled charges of "treason, felony, or other crimes" in another state if the other state so demands.
-The principle of hot pursuit of a presumed felon and arrest by the law officers of one state in another state are often permitted by a state.
+Pursuant to the Extradition Clause, a state must extradite people located there who have fled charges of "treason, felony, or other crimes" in another state if the other state so demands.

 The full faith and credit expectation does have exceptions, some legal arrangements, such as professional licensure and marriages, may be state-specific, and until recently states have not been found by the courts to be required to honor such arrangements from other states.
 Such legal acts are nevertheless often recognized state-to-state according to the common practice of comity.
 States are prohibited from discriminating against citizens of other states with respect to their basic rights, under the Privileges and Immunities Clause.